Photo: Julie-Anne Davies

 Wildsight Education

-Since 2001, Wildsight Education programs have connected over 90,000 kids with the natural world.
-Classroom With Outdoors and Winter Wonder make ecology come alive through hands-on activities like dip-netting, water quality testing and examining ice crystals in the snow.
-EcoStewards take students on a deeper dive, providing multiple opportunities for inquiry, action and place-based learning throughout the school year.
+Classroom With Outdoors and Winter Wonder make ecology come alive through hands-on activities like dip-netting, plant and tree identification ice crystals in the snow.

 Beyond Recycling, our 24-week sustainability education program tackles topics such as energy, waste and consumption, and empowers students to come up with creative solutions to environmental challenges.